 MINNEAPOLIS, Minnesota.
 While the greatest immediate injury risk your cell phone poses involves distracted driving, the possibility that cell phones can pose a cancer risk has re-entered the news.
 According to Scientific American, cell phones emit a non-ionizing radio frequency radiation that can heat up tissues by exciting the tissue’s molecules.

-In rat studies, exposure to this kind of radiation has been known to increase the rats’ risk for a rare tumor known as a schwannoma.
+In rat studies, exposure to this kind of radiation (EMF radiation) has been known to increase the rats’ risk for a rare tumor known as a schwannoma.
 The cancer affects neural cells which can be located in the brain and heart.
 The scientists exposed the rats both to close-range signals (like those experienced when we are talking on the phone) and long-range signals (like those that surround us all the time because of the increased popularity of cell phone use).
 Researchers found that male rats were more likely to develop the cancer in their heart.
 It didn’t matter whether their exposure was long-range or short-range.
 These were some alarming results which lead to further research into EMF Protection strategies and how they could be integrated into every day mobile phone usage.

-It isn’t clear, however, whether cell phone radiation could increase the risk for other cancers.
+It isn’t clear, however, whether the SAR of cell phone radiation could increase the risk for other cancers.
 Some studies have shown increased cancer rates in individuals who used cell phones heavily for more than 10 years.
 Yet, these studies are also contradicted by other findings that show no link.

 So, what should the general public take away from this research?
 According to the National Cancer Institute and the World Health Organization, cell phone use is officially listed as “possibly carcinogenic to humans.”
 This means the jury’s still out.
 Initial studies have shown enough of a possible link that ongoing studies are being funded, but as it stands, the links have not been strong enough to lead scientists to suggest that there may be a strong correlation between cell phone use and cancer.
 This means that the links scientists observed could have been the result of chance alone.